bachelor-2014/report/v2/tracking.md

 object.
 The binary images are finally joined together with an XOR operation.

-# Droplet detection in the EvoBot
+# Droplet detection in EvoBot

 As described in the previous section, a lot of work in terms of droplet detection has been done in the Splotbot project.
 It makes sense to